- All Implemented Interfaces:

 actions.
 A pathname that ends in "/*" (where "/" is

-the file separator character, File.separatorChar
+the file separator character, File.separatorChar) indicates

 all the files and directories contained in that directory.
 A pathname